What is Neurotechnology?

 Fortunately, Impetus Digital can assist manufacturers with establishing a virtual advisory board platform, leveraging the expertise of select stakeholders.
 The online format is ideal for gathering timely and expert advice on how to best navigate the complicated processes surrounding neurotechnologies for patient care.
 The advisors can include physicians, allied healthcare providers, neurotechnology researchers, payers, and patients, among others.
 The enrolled advisors can be engaged through a series of online touchpoints either in the form of web meetings or online asynchronous assignments delivered as web form questions, discussion forums, or annotation exercises.
 Through these series of online touchpoints, manufacturers can solicit feedback on their regulatory, market access, medical, or marketing strategies.

 The virtual nature of the boards and working groups can help increase the engagement rates of advisors, who are often extremely busy and utilized by multiple manufacturers for similar purposes.
 Moreover, the assignments, which are compelling, relevant, and timely, can give the advisors or steering committee members time to pause, reflect, process, and review their colleague’s comments on their own time.
 In turn, this allows for more thoughtful and granular insights shared through the online forums.
-Impetus create, program, project-manage, and report all activities.
+Impetus creates, programs, project-manages, and reports all activities.
 Accordingly, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person consultancy meetings.

 Chouffani, R. (2014).
 Can we expect the Internet of Things in healthcare?
 Retrieved from https://internetofthingsagenda.techtarget.com/feature/Can-we-expect-the-Internet-of-Things-in-healthcare